balder-dev/balder/doc/source/basics/features.rst

             _pipe_mirror = PipeMirrorAutonomousFeature()

 This example shows a good real world example.
 Imagine, you want to test if the ``ReceiverDevice`` can mirror a message you have send with another ``SenderDevice``.
-Physically we can only influence the ``SenderDevice``, but have no possibilities to interact with the ``ReceiverDevice``.
+Picture that we can only influence the ``SenderDevice``, but have no possibilities to interact with the ``ReceiverDevice``.
 We only know, that this device can mirror the messages we sent.
-In this case you can use a Autonomous-Feature, because you know that the device must have it, but you can not influence it.
+Here we can use a so-called Autonomous-Feature for our ``ReceiverDevice``, because we know that the device must have it, but you can not influence it.

 Your setup can use the same object.
 You don't have to overwrite it, because you don't want to add functionality to it, like we have done with the other features before.
 So we simply reuse this feature from scenario level in our